JestemAl/webgl/README.md

 # webgl
  Mini projects made in webGL.
- Every folder contains an image of result
+ Every folder contains an image of result.

  ## donut:
  Donut shape made by rectangles